hpl002/Masters_Public/readme.md

 - [Resources](#resources)

 ## Project description:
-   Create an algorithm capable of creating a more effective process model provided a semantic process log, ontology, and resoruce model.
+   Create an algorithm capable of creating a more effective process model provided a semantic process log, ontology, and resource model.
 This algorithm will be demonstrated on a hospital department setting.
 Here we will measure the performance of some existing careflow and compare this to the enhanced careflow, as outputted by the algorithm.

 ## Why (Project usefulness)